appcelerator-forks/TiPopover/README.md

 Doesn't use any graphics.
 Though, I might use some once I add back in the arrow/pointer that was in Matt's original.

+## Known issues

+- On iPad, the child view is offset, shown centered in the window, and behind the popover!
+- On Android, force closes with a message about a hashMap problem
+- No arrow/pointer on non-iPad

 (Matt's original readme follows)

 ----------------------------------